 Sometimes.
 But not always.
 And certainly not in as many cases as HMRC would like.
 But that doesn’t stop them from trying to catch people out.

-So if you do get invited on a call, say no, and keep your eye out for the postman.
+So if you do get invited on a call, say no, ask for written correspondence only, and then keep your eye out for the postman.

 Watch out for the brown envelope

-If you’ve asked HMRC for their questions in writing, that’s what you’ll get, and when that brown envelope arrives, don’t panic.
+If you’ve asked HMRC for their questions in writing, that’s what you’ll get.
+So when that initial letter arrives, don’t panic.

 It might be full of questions and requests for evidence of this and justification of that, but this isn’t an official enquiry.
 This is just a fishing expedition.

-HMRC want to find out whether they should be digging any further.
+HMRC want to find out whether they should be digging any further so they will request information relating to your relationship with your subbies.

 And do you want to know the easiest way to get them off your back?